Homogeneous 3-dimensional permutation structures: The Primitive Case

 \begin{lemma} Suppose $(\Gamma; <_1, <_2, <_3)$ is homogeneous and contains all 3-types.
 Then $\Gamma$ is generic. \end{lemma}

 \begin{lemma} Let $\Gamma$ be a primitive homogeneous 3-dimensional permutation structure.
 Then all 3-types involving realized 2-types are realized. \end{lemma}

-\begin{proposition} [\cite{Braun}*{Prop 5.1}] Let $\KK$ be an amalgamation class of $n$-dimensional permutation structures.
+\begin{proposition} [\cite{Braun}, {Proposition 5.1}] Let $\KK$ be an amalgamation class of $n$-dimensional permutation structures.
 If all 3-types involving realized 2-types are realized, then the forbidden 2-types specify that certain orders agree up to reversal. \end{proposition}

 \begin{proof}[Proof of Theorem \ref{theorem:primclass}] By Lemma \ref{lemma:primtarget} all 3-types involving realized 2-types are realized.
 Thus, if no 2-types are forbidden, all 3-types are realized, and so by Lemma \ref{lemma:trianglereduce}, the resulting structure is generic.
 If some 2-types are forbidden, then by Proposition \ref{prop:2prim}, some orders agree up to reversal.
 Thus the resulting structure is quantifier-free interdefinable with a primitive homogeneous 2-dimensional permutation structure.
 By the classification in \cite{Cameron}, these satisfy the Primitivity Conjecture. \end{proof}